Catacombs of Paris: Visits

 As one visits the catacombs, a sign above reads Arrête!
 C'est ici l'empire de la Mort ("Stop!
 The empire of Death lies here").
 The Catacombs of Paris became a curiosity for more privileged Parisians from their creation, an early visitor being the Count of Artois (later Charles X of France) in 1787.
-Public visits began after its renovation into a proper ossuary and the 1814–1815 war.
-First allowed only a few times a year with the permission of an authorized mines inspector, but later more frequently and permitted by any mine overseer, a flow of visitors degraded the ossuary to a point where the permission-only rule was restored from 1830, and the catacombs were closed completely from 1833 because of church opposition to exposing human remains to public display.
-Open again for four visits a year from 1850, public demand caused the government to allow monthly visits from 1867, bi-weekly visits on the first and third Saturday of each month from 1874 (with an extra opening for the November 1 toussaint holiday), and weekly visits during the 1878, 1889 (the most visitors yet that year) and 1900 World's Fair Expositions.
-Later they opened for regular daily visits.
-After an incident of vandalism, the Catacombs were closed to the public during September 2009 and reopened on 19 December of the same year.
+Public visits began after its renovation into a proper ossuary and the 1814–1815 War.
+Initially, visitors were allowed only a few times a year with the permission of an authorized mines inspector, but later more frequently and permitted by any mine overseer.
+A flow of visitors degraded the ossuary to a point where the permission-only rule was restored from 1830, and the catacombs were closed completely from 1833 because of church opposition to exposing human remains to public display.

+The catacombs were open again for four visits a year from 1850, and public demand caused the government to allow monthly visits from 1867, bi-weekly visits on the first and third Saturday of each month from 1874 (with an extra opening for the November 1 toussaint holiday), and weekly visits during the 1878, 1889 (the most visitors yet that year) and 1900 World's Fair Expositions.
+Later, they opened for regular daily visits.

+After an incident of vandalism, the catacombs were closed to the public during September 2009 and reopened on 19 December of the same year.